-Your annual earnings include your gross annual base salary (including lump sum salary or wage increases) and your prior year's cash bonus and commissions (including one-time payments due to a reduction in regular bonus or commission opportunity as a result of a job change).
-For example, base salary as of September 2023 and bonus and commission for 2022 are combined for annual earnings for 2024 Annual enrollment.
+Your annual earnings include your gross annual base salary (including lump sum salary or wage increases) as of September and your prior year's cash bonus and commissions (including one-time payments due to a reduction in regular bonus or commission opportunity as a result of a job change).
+For example, base salary as of September 2024 and bonus and commission for 2023 are combined as annual earnings for annual enrollment.